 Ballots have now been circulated to Global Cooling Pledge countries and subnational signatories for the institutional categories, while voting is open for the individual Cool Champion.
 Nominations may also be submitted through self-nomination.

 The nomination period runs until the end of March, followed by an evaluation phase from April to May.
-The 2026 Cool Champions will be announced in June, in connection with World Environment Day.

 An independent seven-member Evaluation Committee, bringing together expertise from international organisations, government, academia, civil society, and development partners, will assess candidates based on leadership, impact, scalability, and alignment with sustainable cooling principles.